An In-depth Investigation of User Response Simulation for Conversational Search: QA-Enhanced User Simulation

-From the analysis in Section~\ref{sec:analyses}, we see that most low-scoring generations of T5 are caused by answer type error.
-We note that simulating user responses to clarifying questions is similar to the natural language processing task of question answering (QA) in that both require a response to a question.
-Can we improve user simulators from knowledge in these tasks, and QA tasks in general?
-We instantiate our experiments using one of the current state-of-the-art models for QA---UnifiedQA~\cite{2020unifiedqa}, which extends T5 by pretraining on twenty QA datasets across four formats.
-One of the twenty datasets is BoolQ~\cite{clark-etal-2019-boolq}, which consists of yes-no questions that need to be answered with a short paragraph provided as context.
-The verification clarifying questions in user simulation such as ``Are you looking for Y?'', given the search intent ``I am looking for X.'', can be considered a particular case akin to the examples in BoolQ.
-As another QA dataset included in UnifiedQA's training set, SQuAD~\cite{rajpurkar2016squad} contains reading comprehension questions with answers as spans from the context.
-The wh-questions in SQuAD are also similar to the open clarifying questions in user response simulation.
-Further, even questions that do not directly map to user simulation can potentially increase the general reasoning ability of the simulation system.
+Simulating user responses to clarifying questions is similar to question-answering (QA) tasks in NLP in that both require a response to a question given contexts (search intent).

+Can we improve user simulators from knowledge of these tasks and QA tasks in general?
+We instantiate our experiments using one of the current state-of-the-art models for QA---UnifiedQA~\cite{2020unifiedqa}, which extends T5 by training on twenty QA datasets across four formats.
+One example dataset in UnifiedQA is BoolQ~\cite{clark-etal-2019-boolq}, which consists of yes-no questions with a short paragraph provided as context.
+The verification-type clarifying questions in user simulation, such as ``Are you looking for X?'', can be considered a particular case akin to the examples in BoolQ.
+As another example QA dataset in UnifiedQA's training set, SQuAD~\cite{rajpurkar2016squad} contains reading comprehension questions with context.
+The wh-questions in SQuAD are also similar to the open-type clarifying questions in user simulation.
+Further, even questions that do not directly map to user simulation can potentially increase the general reasoning ability of the simulation system, according to the UnifiedQA paper.

-In this work, we fine-tune the pretrained UnifiedQA on our data.
-To do so, we follow the format described in UnifiedQA.
-We treat the intent $i$, query $q$ as the context, and $cq$ as the question.
-During training, we found that the query $q$ does not provide performance gain and can be dropped from the context.
+We finetune the pretrained UnifiedQA on our dataset following the format instructions in UnifiedQA.
+We treat the intent $i$, query $q$ as the context and $cq$ as the question.
+During training, we found that the query $q$ does not provide enough performance gain and can be dropped from the context.
 Therefore, our final input and output format for finetuning UnifiedQA is as follows:

-where `\textbackslash n' is not the newline character, but a special backslash-n character, as explained in UnifiedQA \cite{2020unifiedqa}.
-The reason for adding `i am looking for' before the search intent is that most of the intents from the dataset (the facet column) are imperative sentences such as ``Find information about human memory''.
-Therefore, we add the prefix to mimic questions and contexts from UnifiedQA pretraining tasks.
-It can also be seen as a way of prompting~\cite{radford2019language, petroni2019language, liu2021pre}.
+where `\textbackslash n' is a unique backslash-n character, as advised in UnifiedQA.
+Adding `I am looking for' is because most of the intents from the dataset (the facet column) are imperative sentences such as ``Find information about human memory''.
+Therefore, we add the prefix to mimic questions in the UnifiedQA training tasks.
+It can also be considered as a form of prompting~\cite{radford2019language, petroni2019language, liu2021pre}.